wbic16/exollama/README.md

 # exollama

-Exollama provides a collection of local inference tools, designed to help bootstrap AGI on a budget.
+Exollama provides a collection of local inference tools, designed to help bootstrap AGI on a budget ($1K).

 * llama2.cu allows you to target an NVidia GPU using a plain C project (the genesis of this project)
 * ollama allows you to target either CPU or GPU resources